Geocodio/docs/source/index.html.md

 Geocodio's RESTful API allows you to perform forward and reverse geocoding lookups.
 We support both batch requests as well as individual lookups.

-You can also optionally ask for data appends such as timezone, congressional districts or similar things of that nature.
+You can also optionally ask for data appends such as timezone, Congressional districts or similar things of that nature.

-The base API url is `https://api.geocod.io/v1.1/`.
+The base API url is `https://api.geocod.io/v1.2/`.

 You can also use Geocodio over plain HTTP, but it is not recommended.